 Joanna Schwartz, a professor at UCLA School of Law, says, “damages brought by the family of Tyre Nicholes will be settled quickly and for a substantial amount of money.”
 For context, similar lawsuits in cities like Minneapolis paid upwards of $27 million for the brutal death of George Floyd, while Louisville paid $12 million for the senseless death of Breonna Taylor.

 But with only $1.25 million earmarked in the police budget for lawsuits and another $5 million lawsuit related to an encounter with the same officers pending, many are left to wonder: where will the money come from?

 It’s possible that, as part of the settlement with Nichols’ family, there could be changes in the way police are trained to respond using de-escalation tactics.
-There’s precedent—as part of Louisville’s settlement with Breonna Taylor’s family, they promised policy changes regarding search warrants and handling emergency response calls.
+There is some precedent: as part of Louisville’s settlement with Breonna Taylor’s family, the city promised policy changes regarding search warrants and handling emergency response calls.

-It’s worth noting that Nichols’ death comes after a round of reforms in 2020 where Memphis pledged to revisit use-of-force policies following the death of George Floyd.
+It is worth noting that Tyre’s death comes after a round of reforms in 2020 where Memphis pledged to revisit use-of-force policies following the death of George Floyd.
 The policies addressed include the duty to intervene to stop dangerous conduct by a fellow officer.

 Police excessive force cases can be tricky to navigate.
-However, with an experienced attorney on your team, you can receive maximum compensation for your mistreatment.
+However, with an experienced attorney on your side, you can receive maximum compensation for your mistreatment.

 If you think you or someone you know may have been a victim of excessive force, false arrest, or any other civil rights violation, contact Chicago civil rights lawyer Jordan Marsh for a free consultation at (224) 220-9000 or at email@example.com.
 Let’s discuss your civil rights complaint and find out if you have an excessive force claim.